makingthematrix/ann/README.md

   - Detecting information in noised data streams; an example implemented here is an S.O.S. signal which is received by the network as short bursts of signal (1), with time gaps between them (0).
   - Voice or music recognition; a network constructed to recognize a characteristic fragment of a melody can then be used to search for covers and plagiarisms.
   - Making quick decisions in a real-world situations with incomplete data received not as one big chunk, but constantly through time; eg. a drone being able to avoid an approaching object during the flight without having to pass the warning to the controller and waiting for the answer.
-  - Convincing one of AI research facilities in the world to work with me on this, or similar projects :)
+  - Convincing one of AI research facilities in the world to work with me on this, or similar projects.